eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 in Domain 03 (D03) in Florida.

 **When**: Target data are available as early as 2013 at some sites, and data are available at all sites from 2019 on.
+Pitfall trap deployments are typically two weeks in duration (i.e., a sampling bout lasts two weeks), and traps are collected and redeployed throughout the growing season at each NEON site.
+Note that the target data for The Challenge are standardized to represent beetle abundance per trap night.
 Because pitfall trap samples need to be sorted and individuals counted and identified, the latency for data publication can be nearly a year.
 In this tutorial we will train our models on data from 2013-2021 and we will make forecasts for the 2022 season so that we can score them immediately.

 Check current ground beetle data availability on the [NEON Data Portal](https://data.neonscience.org/data-products/DP1.10022.001#:~:text=last_page-,Availability%20and%20Download,-July%202013%20%E2%80%93%20January).